SysKitTeam/docs-point/governance-and-automation/security-and-compliance-checks.md

 * **Orphaned users (4)** - shows the number of orphaned users and takes you to the Orphaned Users report, which helps **detect and remove blocked/disabled or deleted users** from your Microsoft 365 resources.

-* **Orphaned users (4)** - shows the number of orphaned users and takes you to the Orphaned Users report, which helps **detect and remove blocked/disabled or deleted users** from your Microsoft 365 resources.

 * **Blocked users with assigned licenses (5)** - shows the number of users with one or more active licenses assigned that have been blocked, which helps you **detect and remove licenses** that are not being utilized.

 ![Security & Compliance Checks](../.gitbook/assets/security-and-compliance-checks_home-page.png)